The Investigator is a nickname used to describe the Enneatype 5, one of the possible nine types in the Enneagram.

 What are Investigators like under different levels of health?

 At healthy levels: Investigators become thought pioneers in their fields of interest, and are generally regarded as integral to the intellectual advancement of society.
 They see large, complex issues with clarity and precision.
 Through dedication and genuine curiosity, they’re able to catalyze change and advance societal movements.
-The impossible becomes possible for Individualists, who can bring forth new inventions, systems and ways of thinking with quiet confidence.
+The impossible becomes possible for Investigators, who can bring forth new inventions, systems and ways of thinking with quiet confidence.
 They become subject matter experts who freely share their wisdom and discoveries with the public.
 With a talent for simplifying the complicated, Investigators have the potential to communicate previously mind-boggling topics with radical clarity.

 At average levels: Investigators are offbeat, withdrawn and emotionally closed off.
 They may have a select few esoteric interests which they keep hidden from the public eye—and opt to present an aloof and distant aura.
 They’re well-versed in topics of their interest and may be named the ‘bookworm’ from peers.
 During their free time, Investigators tap into the different worlds they’ve created in their minds to escape from the mundane aspects of everyday life such as chores or errands.
 They may delve into their large collection of books for example, or enjoy playing strategic board or card games for leisure.